check-spelling-sandbox/materialize/doc/developer/design/20240925_attribution_profiling.md

    can therefore experiment a little more freely with how we render different MIR operators.

- - Doesn't hook in to existing `EXPLAIN` infrastructure.
+ - Doesn't hook into existing `EXPLAIN` infrastructure.

 If we find we miss features from the `EXPLAIN` infrastructure, we can enrich what we put in the `MirId` operator mapping.